 Sandra Martin-Chang completed her Masters of Science at the University of Aberdeen (Scotland) and her PhD at McMaster University (Ontario, Canada).
-She has spent the last 3 years working at Mount Allison University.
-She is also the mother of three beautiful children, all of whom are enjoying their new life in Montreal.
+She then spent 3 years working at Mount Allison University before moving to Montreal.
+She is the proud mother of three beautiful children

 PhD - McMaster University (2005).
 Ontario, Canada (Department of Psychology)

 MSc - University of Aberdeen (1998).
 Scotland, UK (Department of Psychology)

 BSc - University of Toronto (1995).
 Ontario, Canada (Psychology (Specialist) and Sociology (Major)

 Cognitive Development with respect to:

 Story Book Reading with Parents

 Spelling and Orthographic Knowledge